zeroluck/docs/sources/integrate/scimuma-howto.md

 </dependency>
 ```

+* Starting with Release v2.4.2, an SCIM-Client must be used on a matching Gluu CE.
+For example, if you are running CE v2.4.4, you must also use SCIM-Client v2.4.4.

 * Add your domain's SSL certificate to the JRE's `cacerts` certificate key store where your client application will run.
 There are lots of articles around the Web on how to do this.

+* If you have re-installed Gluu CE, please note that the UMA parameters / JWKS files are also regenerated.
+You must then rebuild your  client code with `target` or `tmp` folders possibly cleared beforehand to avoid conflicts.

 * Replace the UMA parameters and run the code.